telerik/xaml-docs/controls/radtileview/howto/use-fluidcontentcontrol-in-tileview.md

 ---
-title: Use RadFluidContentControl in RadTileView
+title: Use RadFluidContentControl with MVVM
 page_title: Use RadFluidContentControl in RadTileView
 description: Check our &quot;Use RadFluidContentControl in RadTileView&quot; documentation article for the RadTileView {{ site.framework_name }} control.
 slug: radtileview-howto-use-fluidcontentcontrol-in-tileview